openedx/edx-documentation/en_us/course_authors/source/video/video_uploads.rst

 File Naming Conventions
 ================================

 Each video file must have a unique name.
-The edX media team recommends that organizations define a naming convention for video files, and apply it to videos for all courses.
+The edX partner support team recommends that organizations define a naming convention for video files, and apply it to videos for all courses.
 At a minimum, your naming convention should include these elements.

 * A course identifier.
 * The year of the initial course run.